 Set goals

 Define what you want to achieve with a social media strategy.
-Most businesses won’t focus on direct B2B sales through social media channels but concentrate on using it to guide prospects and stakeholders through the customer experience (CX) journey to the top of the marketing funnel.
-Carefully orchestrated content builds brand awareness, educates audiences, builds trust and credibility.
-All of those elements contribute to lead generation, with SMART goals needing to be focused on realistic goals and measurable factors.
+Most businesses won’t focus on direct B2B sales through social media channels but concentrate on using them to guide prospects and stakeholders through the customer experience (CX) journey to the top of the marketing funnel.
+Carefully orchestrated content builds brand awareness, educates audiences, and fosters trust and credibility.
+All of those elements contribute to lead generation, with SMART goals needing to be focused on realistic objectives and measurable factors.

 Know who to target

-Randomly launching content into the internet abyss is a sure-fire way to miss its target audience.
-When developing a social media strategy, work with personas to figure out exactly who the target audience is for your social media campaign and what content will speak to them, engage and generate qualified leads.
+Randomly launching content into the internet abyss is a surefire way to miss its target audience.
+When developing a social media strategy, work with the personas of your ideal buyers to figure out exactly who the target audience is for your social media campaign and what content will speak to them, engage and generate qualified leads.
 Knowing who the content is aimed at will also guide factors in the content strategy like the tone of voice, imagery and visual impact.

-Once project goals are set and the business knows the buyer profiles it wants to target, the company’s B2B marketers should create a content calendar of what will be posted and when.
-It helps keep the company’s social media efforts on track.
+Once project goals are set and the business knows the buyer profiles it wants to target, the company’s B2B marketers or social media marketers should create a content calendar of what will be posted and when.
+This helps keep the company’s social media efforts on track.

 Measure

 The surest way to see whether a business is achieving its content marketing goals is to measure the results of its efforts.
 Before initiating a social media campaign, decide what metrics and data the business will use to measure success.
-Some of the KPIs to determine whether a social media strategy is working or not could be response times, engagements, conversions and sales.
+Some of the KPIs to determine whether a social media strategy is working or not could be response times, user engagement, conversion rate and sales.

 If a business is in uncharted waters when it comes to things like analytics tools and creating buyer personas to find the right voice to appeal to its key audience, it may be a good idea to employ a social media agency.
 For smaller B2B businesses using a social media agency may be more cost-effective than employing a whole team of B2B content marketers.